luke-h1/ecs-next/README.md

 ### TODO

-- add www. > https redirect to ALB
+- add www. > https redirect to ALB - will need to get DNS name of ALB for this - see https://stackoverflow.com/questions/54413723/terraform-aws-how-to-get-dns-name-of-load-balancer-by-its-arn
 - don't build new docker image if no changes in certain files
 - configure TF for CI/CD user
 - provision s3 bucket with TF